macclab-stevens/LTE_Indoor_Tracking/README.md

 # SuT (Subject Under Test)

 <img width="448" alt="image" src="https://github.com/macclab-stevens/LTE_Indoor_Tracking/blob/main/images/Booker_cropped.png?raw=true">
 Booker is our 4yr old Sheep-a-doodle.
-He loves long walk, playing bacon ball, and NAPS!
+He loves long walks, playing bacon ball, and NAPS!
 Using a dog to collect data is simple enough, because he moves around the apt a lot durring the day but also takes lots of naps.
 Having low movement is key for this sort of experiment.
 We don't expect to be able to track the specific movements, like moving from the bedroom to the living room.
 The goal is to guess where he is napping!
 This makes for datasets that should be long, and have common KPI data (At least this is the goal anyway!).

 # Data Collection
 The data collection is done with a quick html locally hosted site.
 This allows the user to click on a given grid and then log the location and time (in ms).
 This makes it fairly painless to gather learning data.